About

 - Avoid content in CSS

-- Use modern features such as nesting and other stuff that is in Baseline
+- Use modern features such as nesting and other Baseline features

 - Private members are preferred over underscore-prefixed names